giftyemefatechhub/sustainableproject/questions-and-answers/weekly-log/weekly-log-2023.md

 * Slides on "[Introduction to testing and clean code](https://gitlab.com/mikael-roos/oopython/-/blob/main/public/lecture/intro-testing-clean-code/README.md)" as an overall introduction to the concepts.

-* About object oriented programming with Python.
+*_About object oriented programming with Python.
 Hmmm, is this already fixed?
-Perhaps an OO example using slides?
+Perhaps an OO example using slides?_

-**Lab environment**
+**Lab environment & Exercises**

 * Ensure that you have [all tools in your lab environment](https://gitlab.com/mikael-roos/oopython/-/blob/main/public/doc/lab-environment.md).
-* Checkout "[Work with Git](https://gitlab.com/mikael-roos/oopython/-/blob/main/public/doc/work-with-git.md)" so you know you can work with it.
 * Learn how to "[Work in a Python virtual environment](https://gitlab.com/mikael-roos/oopython/-/blob/main/public/doc/python-venv.md)".
+* When you have installed all parts of the development environment, then you can try all tools out in the article/exercise "[Work with an example Python development repo](https://gitlab.com/mikael-roos/oopython/-/blob/main/public/doc/work-with-a-example-python-development-repo.md)".

 **Assignment**